 Step 2: Evaluating and determining your risk profile

-Step 3: Evaluate and determine your short, medium, and long-term financial goals.
+Step 3: Evaluating and determining your short, medium & long-term financial goals.

 Step 4: Setting up a backup fund in case of an emergency

 Step 6: Periodically reviewing your current plan and making necessary revisions.
 (If applicable)